yabje/scoresaber-wiki/wiki/ranking/reweights.md

 # Reweights

+With each monthly batch, maps are getting reweighted to correct their star ratings.
+Our current reweight policy is as follows:
+- All maps get reweighted once (a month after they are ranked).
+- Maps above 12 stars get reweighted an additional time the month after.
+- Maps above 14 stars get reweighted a third time the third month after they are ranked.

+Further there are sometimes global reweights that (potentially) rebalance all maps.

 ## Reweights per batch

-This page contains all reweights since the release of monthly batches in 2022.
-Click on the hyperlinks to get redirected to the reweights of that month!
-The maps are sorted by initial star value before the reweight.
+Here you can find all reweights since the release of monthly batches in 2022.
+Within each page, the maps are sorted by their ratings before the reweight.

 ### 2025